Resources and Information on COVID-19

 Air Date: Thursday, April 30, 2020, 8:00pm

-COVID-19 in Hawaiʻi continued to dominate discussions and centered around the economic fallout from the government-ordered lockdown to stop the spread of the coronavirus reverberates throughout the Islands.
+COVID-19 in Hawaiʻi continues to dominate discussions and this program centered around the economic fallout from the government-ordered lockdown to stop the spread of the coronavirus reverberates throughout the Islands.
 There’s a pressing demand for services by nonprofits serving people who are going hungry, experiencing domestic abuse or suffering in other ways.
 What resources are available, and where do people go for help?

 Air Date: Thursday, April 23, 2020, 8:00pm

 This program includes a special 90-minute edition with Hawaiʻi’s four County Mayors who answered questions about the battle against COVID-19.
 The mayors each issued orders and directives designed to keep their constituents safe from the coronavirus.
 Hear the similarities and differences between how each county is handling the disease including how messaging is delivered to the public.

 COVID-19 in Hawaiʻi: Unemployment, Education, Health

 In this program we assembled guests in key areas to help viewers understand the effects of the coronavirus.
 Guests included: Scott Murakami, State Labor Department Director; Dr. Christina Kishimoto, State Schools Superintendent; Dr. Philip Bossert, Hawaiʻi Association of Independent Schools; and Dr. Christina Wang, Hawaiʻi Health and Harm Reduction Center.